-To create a folder for search criteria, click the 🔁 button on the tool bar.
-The New Folder dialog opens.
-Enter the name of the new folder in the text field and click OK.
-The new folder appears in alphabetical order in the tree in the lefthand pane of the window.
-Drag-and-drop search criteria to move them to the folder.
+To create a folder for search criteria, click New Folder ((2)) on the toolbar.
+This opens the New Folder dialog box.
+Type the name of the new folder in the text field and then click OK.
+The new folder appears in alphabetical order in the tree in the left-hand pane.
+Drag-and-drop search criteria to move them to the folder structure.
 You can create folders within folders.

-To copy a folder and all its contents, select the folder and click the 🗎 button on the tool bar.
-The New Folder dialog opens.
-In the text field, enter text to be prepended to the folder name and to the names of each of its subfolders and search criteria, and click OK.
+To copy a folder and all its contents, select the folder and click Copy Criterion or Folder (1) on the toolbar.
+This opens the Copy Criterion or Folder dialog box.
+In the text field, type the new folder name and then click OK.
+All copied child criterion will have their original name prefixed with Copy of.

-To modify a folder name, click in the name area for the folder to make the name editable, enter the new name, and press Enter.
-To delete a folder, select it and click the X button on the tool bar.
-You are prompted to confirm the deletion.
-Click OK.
+To modify a folder name, right-click the folder and then click Rename.
+Type the new folder name and then press Enter.
+To delete a folder, select it and click Delete Criterion or Folder (\times) on the toolbar.
+You are prompted to confirm the deletion, click Yes to proceed with the deletion.

-Saving a Search Criterion as HTML
+Copying a Search Criterion as Text